LucaZamperoni/Project_Quoridor/README.md

 </div>

 ## What is the challenge about?
-For this challenge we could use any programming language that could implement websockets, I chose java because it is the only one I have learned so far :)
+For this challenge we could use any programming language that could implement websockets, I chose <b>java</b> because it is the only one I have learned so far :)

 The participants had to develop an artificial intelligence that could play a modified version of quoridor.
 The main difference is that Quoridor is normally played with one pawn per player, in this case our AI has to play with 3 pawns.